mustafakemaltas/github-pr-reviews/README.md

 Once installed, create a `repos.txt` file.
 Put each repo on a newline.

-Then use the `grev` command directly in your terminal.
+Then use the `grevs` command directly in your terminal.